 When your child melts down because you said "time's up," they're not showing you who they are.
 They're showing you what the product does to them.
 Understanding the pull — not punishment — is what changes the dynamic.

-The guides give you the system.
-A coaching session gives you a plan built around your specific child, your specific screens, and your specific evenings.
-One 45-minute call — and the dynamic starts to shift.
+The guide gives you the system.
+A session gives you a plan built around your child, your family, and your specific situation.
+One call.
+45 minutes.
+Everything changes.